 Place the beeswax in a candle making a pitcher, place on stove over a medium heat.
 Once the beeswax begins to melt, put heat on low until it is fully melted.

 These two ingredients need to be the same heat as the beeswax so that they mix properly.

 Now that everything is melted and the same consistency, leave the cooking vat at low heat and pour in the beeswax.

-Step 5: Now that the ingredients are blended, begin pouring the mixture into the metal storage tins.
-Glass jars could shatter, so metal tins are the preferred choice for those making a DIY beard wax.
+Now that the ingredients are blended, begin pouring the mixture into the metal storage tins.
+Glass jars could shatter, so metal tins are the preferred choice for those making a DIY wax for beard.

-Step 6: Place the covers on the tins and let them set overnight.
-The next morning you will have great smelling, lubricating, beard wax that offers control, comfort, and style for your beard.
+Place the covers on the tins and let them sit overnight.
+The next morning you will have great smelling, lubricating wax that offers control, comfort, and style for your beard.